BLOG

 Category Definition

-What separates a true agency ops platform from generic business software
+What separates purpose-built agency software from generic business tools

 Unified Inbox With AI Triage

-Every client message, social mention, comment, and DM flows into a single inbox organized by client, channel, and priority.
-AI-powered triage automatically categorizes incoming messages, suggests responses based on past interactions, and routes urgent items to the right team member.
-No more switching between five different notification streams.
+Every client message, social mention, comment, and DM flows into one inbox.
+It's organized by client, channel, and priority.
+AI triage categorizes messages, suggests responses, and routes urgent items to the right team member.
+No more switching between five notification streams.

 • All channels in one view